sangeetaellankovan/ML-Model/README.md

-# Singapore Property Data cleaning & modelling
+# Analysing Singapore Property Prices & Factors that affect it

--Using multiple sources of data, cleaned , calculated distance & predicted price of HDB
+-Using multiple sources of data, cleaned , calculated distance between properties & amenities, gaining insights into the factors that affect housing prices